 Object attributes and properties are sometimes replaced by each other at minor updates.
-It does not break the user codes, except the codes depend on how the attributes and properties are implemented.
+It does not break the user codes, except for the codes depending on how the attributes and properties are implemented.

 Functions and Methods¶

 Methods may be replaced by callable attributes keeping the compatibility of parameters and return values in minor updates.
-It does not break the user codes, except the codes depend on how the methods and callable attributes are implemented.
+It does not break the user codes, except for the codes depending on how the methods and callable attributes are implemented.

 Exceptions and Warnings¶

 The specifications of raising exceptions are considered as a part of standard backward compatibilities.
 No exception is raised in the future versions with correct usages that the documentation allows, unless the API changing process is completed.